aniruddhtilak/Sorting_Techniques/README.md

    b.
 Use nested 'for' loops for the bubble sort:

       i.
-The outer loop, with 'iterator', runs from 0 to 'number-1' (inclusive):
-   The purpose of the outer loop is to iterate through each element of the array.
+The outer loop, with 'iterator', runs from 0 to 'number-1' (inclusive):The purpose of the outer loop is to iterate through each element of the array.

       ii.
-The inner loop, with 'n_iterator', also runs from 0 to 'number-1' (inclusive):

-          The purpose of the inner loop is to compare adjacent elements and swap them if necessary.
+The inner loop, with 'n_iterator', also runs from 0 to 'number-1' (inclusive): The purpose of the inner loop is to compare adjacent elements and swap them if necessary.

           Check if 'parameter_array[n_iterator]' is greater than 'parameter_array[n_iterator+1]'.